 #2 Use swap-based ETFs in your corporate account.

 Horizon is the only company in Canada who sells this product which passively tracks an index based on its total return (capital gains plus dividends/interest) and converts that to capital gains only.
 They have low effective fees (0.03%-0.5%), but carry some other risks.
 Disclosure: I use some of these products in my portfolio.
-[Update: These were targeted in the 2019 Federal budget]
+Update: These were targeted in the 2019 Federal budget and changed to a more robust corporate class model.

 #3 Use corporate class or T-series mutual funds in your corporate account.